CraigBladow/Heathkit-H8-Enclosure/README.md

 # Heathkit-H8-Enclosure
-A do it yourself enclosure desing for the Heathkit H8 Computer
+A do it yourself enclosure designed for the Heathkit H8 Computer